Memeterr/Szakdoga-Info-Bsc-2021/README.md

 ## IMPORTANT NOTES

+* As of now, the application cannot run without the installation of the SZTE iot gateway (github.com/sed-szeged/iotgateway)
+	- to use the app, you need to start the iot gateway docker images

+* I use a public broker for testing (https://test.mosquitto.org)
+	- host: ws://test.mosquitto.org:8081
+	- set a username/password before connecting

+* To send data to the app through the mosquitto broker, i used MQTTX
+	- host: mqtt://test.mosquitto.org:1883

-* devices stored in ongoDB like this: asd-1 , where 'asd' is the name and the '1' is the dashboard id
+* Devices stored in ongoDB like this: asd-1 , where 'asd' is the name and the '1' is the dashboard id

-* on windows it appears that Intel started using this port for some of their drivers.
-Bad Intel.
-	- fix:
-		- Start menu
-		- Type: Services
-		- Find the service called: Intel(R) Graphics Command Center Service
-		- Rightclick > Properties > Startup type = Disabled

 ## TODO

-* Plain WebSockets
-	- listener 8000
-	- protocol websockets

-* manage to connect to iotgateway through mqttx
-	- on port 1883 you can only connect to a created device - device name / password

-* config szte broker to support websockets
-	- iotgateway/mosquitto-auth-plugin/mosquitto/config.mk  ==>  line 72
-	- iotgateway/mosquitto-auth-plugin/mosquitto/mosquitto.conf
-		- set websocket listening port

 * establish connection with mqtt
 	- if not possible with local broker, use a free cloud broker